Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 ## Solving the Challenge With TritonDSE

-TritonDSE is a library built on top of Triton, it provides a more high-level program exploration and analysis primitives as stated on Quarkslab [post](https://blog.quarkslab.com/introducing-tritondse-a-framework-for-dynamic-symbolic-execution-in-python.html), it offers a a `callback manager` that allows implementing different hooking methods.
-TritonDSE offers a SymbolicExplorator that will try to do path exploration generating new values for going over the different branches of the code.
-Another good point is that TritonDSE already loads the binary by itself, and it contains some API functions from `libc` already implemented, making analysts work easier.
+TritonDSE is a library built on top of Triton.
+It provides higher-level program exploration and analysis primitives, as stated in the Quarkslab post.
+It offers a `callback manager` that allows for the implementation of different hooking methods.
+TritonDSE includes a SymbolicExplorator that performs path exploration by generating new values to traverse the various branches of the code.
+Another advantage is that TritonDSE automatically loads the binary itself and already implements some API functions from `libc`, making the work of analysts easier.

-The library was released recently, and it can present some issues yet, but it looks very promising for doing binary analysis.
-Sadly I didn't take too much time for doing the challenge, so probably I didn't use TritonDSE properly, in any case, I will show my solution using TritonDSE, and probably in the future once I learn more about it and I will improve the script to solve the challenge in a more automatic way.
-This time I reduce a lot the number of steps so I will explain the solution only on three steps:
+Although the library was recently released and may still have some issues, it shows great promise for binary analysis.
+Unfortunately, due to time constraints, I wasn't able to fully utilize TritonDSE for the challenge.
+Nonetheless, I will present my solution using TritonDSE and plan to enhance the script in the future as I learn more about it, aiming to solve the challenge in a more automated manner.
+For now, I will provide a simplified explanation in three steps:

-1. Load binary (create starting values, set callbacks and run executor)
+1. Load the binary (create initial values, set callbacks, and run the executor).
-2. Skip not emulated functions, loops and set bytes constraints.
+2. Skip non-emulated functions and loops, and set byte constraints.
 3. Set constraints and solve the challenge.

 ### Load Binary, configure starting values, configure callbacks and Run!

-The process of loading the binary. and configure some values or callbacks is much easier with TritonDSE since it abstracts many of the internals from Triton.
-We load the binary calling to the function `Program` and giving the path to the file as argument.
-Then we can generate the arguments of the program as a `Seed` object, that later will be given as parameter to the `SymbolicExecutor`.
-This `SymbolicExecutor` object will get the `load` the `Program` object, it also contains a `callback_manager` where we can register the different callbacks, I recommend going through the documentation for understanding all possible callbacks.
-In my case I only used one callback before each run instruction, and one callback after running each instruction.
-Next is the `main` function from my script:
+The process of loading the binary and configuring values or callbacks becomes much easier with TritonDSE as it abstracts many of the internal details of Triton.
+We load the binary by calling the `Program` function and providing the file path as an argument.
+Then, we can generate the program arguments as a `Seed` object, which will later be passed as a parameter to the `SymbolicExecutor`.
+The `SymbolicExecutor` object will load the `Program` object and also contains a `callback_manager` where we can register different callbacks.
+I recommend referring to the documentation to understand all the available callbacks.
+In my case, I only used one callback before each run instruction and one callback after running each instruction.
+Here is the `main` function from my script:

 ```python
 def main():